smerckel/FastaChar/doc/installation.rst

   py -3 pip -m install fastachar

-which should also install the dependencies numpy and xlwt.
+which should also install the dependency xlwt.

 Alternatively, **Fastachar** can be installed using an MSI file, which can be downloaded from http://cubic-l.science/fastachar.html.